 - Payments for ecosystem services to provide long-term and sustainable funding

-- Establish a community-based conservation area to protect the langur and its habitat
+- Establishment of a community-based conservation area to protect the langur and its habitat

 References: IUNC Red List, Protected Areas for Resource Conservation